-Non-Fungible Tokens (NFTs) have recently taken over the crypto finance world.
+Non-Fungible Tokens (NFTs) have taken over the crypto finance world.
 BNP Paribas is the eighth (8th) largest bank in terms of assets under management.
 Its subsidiary L'atelier prioritizes finding other opportunities in the financial market to make money.
 Non-Fungible Tokens (NFTs) is one of the areas of patronage.

 Inasmuch as Non-Fungible Tokens (NFTs) control 0.15% of the crypto market, most NFTs are running on Ethereum (the world’s most used blockchain).

 The biggest NFTs using Ethereum in terms of trade volume and market capitalization are Decentraland (MANA) and Enjin (ENJ).

 Decentraland (MANA) has a trade volume of $2.43 million, market capitalization of $5.93 billion and Enjin (ENJ) has a trade volume of $411 million and market capitalization of $2 billion in the last 24 hours.

 On Monday, Business Insider reported that superstar artist Damien Hirst will sell 10,000 Non-Fungible Tokens (NFTs) using PALM (a new Ethereum technology).
 The artist is mostly famous for pickling sharks and encrusting skulls with diamonds.